 Inventory is valued at cost using the first-in, first-out (FIFO) method.
 The consumption method of inventory is used, which charges inventory as an expenditure when it is consumed.
-Management may reserve a portion of fund balance in any amount as a budgetary technique to ensure the availability of resources at the appropriate time.
-(Such reserves for inventory indicate that a portion of net current assets is set aside to replace or increase the inventory).
+A portion of fund balance, representing inventory, is considered non-spendable.
+Such reserves for inventory indicate that a portion of net current assets is set aside to replace or increase the inventory.
 USDA commodity inventory consists of food donated by the United States Department of Agriculture.
 It is valued at the prices paid by the USDA for the commodities.